 Why you need to write a cover letter?
-Isn't resume enough?
+Isn't CV enough?

 A well-written cover letter gives you a chance to sell yourself to the employer in a narrative format, and explain why you are the ideal candidate.
 That's why you definitely should write one.